 Pull requests & core team

 All of the members of the core team should be able to merge pull requests in the ARGO repositories.
 The person who opens a pull request never merges it {her,him}self, but asks/expects another core team member to review it and merge it.
-The idea behind this that at least two people (the committer and the reviewer), will be involved for each new feature that we develop.
+The idea behind this is that at least two people (the committer and the reviewer), will be involved for each new feature that we develop.

 The person who opens a pull request should make sure that {s}he includes enough information so that the reviewer can understand the context and the intention of the changes proposed in the pull request.
-It is strongly encouraged that we open pull requests as soon as possible in the developer process in order trigger prompt feedback.
+It is strongly encouraged that we open pull requests as soon as possible in the developer process in order to trigger prompt feedback.
 Pull requests that are not ready to be merged should be marked as Work-In-Progress (WIP).
 Having the pull request open, means that each commit is visible to the ARGO CI, which can then build the component, run all the unit tests and attempt to package the component and at the end provide status feedback within the pull request.

 Useful information: